 It's the responsibility of business owners to keep their consumers' sensitive information safe.
-When merchant credit card processing comes into play, this protection can become even more complicated, sometimes resulting in data breaches of varying sizes and scope.
+When credit card processing comes into play, this protection can become even more complicated, sometimes resulting in cyber data breaches of varying sizes and scope.
 It's crucial for businesses to recognize common causes of these cyber security incidents to put the proper safety measures in place.
 Let's take a look at the top five:

 1. POS threats

 To process debit and credit cards, businesses put a point of sale system in place.
 Unfortunately, the top cause of data breaches is POS intrusions or system intrusions that allow access to POS data.
 Fraudsters are expanding their efforts not only to steal customer data, but counterfeit it for future use.
 Merchants must ensure their POS solutions meet security standards, including PCI compliance, to reduce their risk of cyber crime because of their merchant card processing technology.

 While many business owners may not expect it or want to admit it, their workers could produce a data hack, whether on purpose or not.
 In fact, the majority of data leakage comes from internal sources.
 Employees should be trained on information privileges, mobile device use and access guidelines.
 Merchants should also devise a plan for terminated or former employees so their credentials can no longer access vital materials.
 By educating people and creating comprehensive policies, companies can avoid serious negative cyber situations.
 This includes how customers' personally identifiable information is handled in any form, whether digital or paper.
 Education should include coverage of how information is stored, if it is, retained and/or destroyed.